JoWld/proprioception_OT/README.md

 # proprioception_OT

-Analysis of beta-band induced responses measured by magnetoencephalography (MEG) during passive movements of the index finger and foot in patients with orthostatic tremor and healthy participants.
+Analysis of beta-band induced responses measured by magnetoencephalography (MEG) during passive movements of domninant index finger and foot in patients with orthostatic tremor and healthy participants.

-Preprocessing (filtering, ICA) runs in MNE Python, rest in Matlab with fieldtrip.
+Preprocessing (filtering, ICA) runs in MNE Python, rest of analysis in Matlab with fieldtrip.